dlt-hub/.github/profile/README.md

 But what are the technologies adopted?
 To assess [level 3 assistant](https://rasa.com/blog/5-levels-of-conversational-ai-2020-update/) adoption among the Fortune 500 we are building:
 - different approaches to scraping the data (Google vs the Linkedin API)
 - experiments on how identify level 3 teams and the technology they use
-- a classifaction and analysis layer
+- a classification and analysis layer

  ---